threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=i-try-to-boot-a-3node-but-i-get-the-message-no-route-with-default-gateway-found-what-does-it-mean">I try to boot a 3node, but I get the message no route with default gateway found.
 What does it mean?</a></li>
 <li><a href="#faq?id=i-have-trouble-connecting-the-3node-to-the-grid-with-a-10gb-nic-card-what-can-i-do">I have trouble connecting the 3node to the Grid with a 10GB NIC card.
 What can I do?</a></li>
 <li><a href="#faq?id=i-switch-the-ethernet-cable-to-a-different-port-when-my-3node-was-running-internet-connection-is-lost-what-can-i-do">I switch the ethernet cable to a different port when my 3node was running.
 Internet connection is lost.
 What can I do?</a></li>
-<li><a href="#faq?id=i--get-the-error-certificate-is-not-yet-valid-when-booting-my-3node-what-can-i-do">I  get the error Certificate is not yet valid when booting my 3node, what can I do?</a></li>
+<li><a href="#faq?id=i--get-the-error-certificate-is-not-yet-valid-when-booting-my-3node-server-what-can-i-do">I  get the error Certificate is not yet valid when booting my 3node server, what can I do?</a></li>
 <li><a href="#faq?id=i-tried-to-wipe-my-disk-but-i-get-the-error-probing-initialized-failed-what-can-i-do">I tried to wipe my disk, but I get the error Probing Initialized Failed.
 What can I do?</a></li>
 <li><a href="#faq?id=i-did-a-format-on-my-ssd-disk-but-zero-os-still-does-not-recognize-them-whats-wrong">I did a format on my SSD disk, but Zero-OS still does not recognize them.
 What's wrong?</a></li>
 <li><a href="#faq?id=i-have-a-dell-rx10-server-r610-710-910-when-i-boot-zero-os-i-get-the-message-probing-edd-and-the-3node-doesnt-boot-from-there-what-can-i-do">I have a Dell Rx10 server (R610, 710, 910).
-When I boot Zero-OS I get the message Probing EDD and the 3node doesn’t boot from there.
+When I boot Zero-OS I get the message Probing EDD and the 3node doesn't boot from there.
 What can I do?</a></li>
 <li><a href="#faq?id=my-3node-doesnt-boot-properly-without-a-monitor-plugged-in-what-can-i-do">My 3node doesn't boot properly without a monitor plugged in.
 What can I do?</a></li>
 <li><a href="#faq?id=my-3node-is-running-on-the-grid-but-when-i-plugged-in-the-monitor-it-states-disabling-ir-16-is-there-a-problem">My 3node is running on the Grid, but when I plugged in the monitor, it states: Disabling IR #faq?id=16.
 Is there a problem?</a></li>
 <li><a href="#faq?id=my-3node-wont-boot-without-disabling-the-secure-boot-option-is-it-safe">My 3node won't boot without disabling the Secure Boot option, is it safe?</a></li>
-<li><a href="#faq?id=when-i-tried-to-boot-my-3node-at-some-point-the-screen-went-black-with-or-without-a-blinking-hyphen-the-symbol---what-could-cause-this-and-what-could-i-do-to-resolve-the-issue">When I tried to boot my 3node, at some point the screen went black, with or without a blinking hyphen (the symbol -).
+<li><a href="#faq?id=when-i-tried-to-boot-my-3node-at-some-point-the-screen-went-black-with-or-without-a-blinking-hyphen-or-dash-what-could-cause-this-and-what-could-i-do-to-resolve-the-issue">When I tried to boot my 3node, at some point the screen went black, with or without a blinking hyphen or dash.
 What could cause this and what could I do to resolve the issue?</a></li>
 <li><a href="#faq?id=my-3nodes-go-offline-after-a-modem-reboot-is-there-a-way-to-prevent-this">My 3nodes go offline after a modem reboot.
 Is there a way to prevent this?</a></li>
 <li><a href="#faq?id=when-i-boot-my-3node-it-reaches-the-welcome-to-zero-os-window-but-it-doesnt-boot-properly-and-theres-an-error-message-failed-to-load-object--type-substrate-what-can-i-do">When I boot my 3node, it reaches the Welcome to Zero-OS window, but it doesn't boot properly and there's an error message: failed to load object : type substrate..., what can I do?</a></li>
 <li><a href="#faq?id=when-i-try-to-access-idrac-on-a-web-browswer-even-with-protected-mode-off-i-get-the-error-the-webpage-cannot-be-found-what-can-i-do">When I try to access iDRAC on a web browswer, even with protected mode off, I get the error The webpage cannot be found, what can I do?</a></li>